The Benefits of Unvented Hot Water Cylinders

-In an unvented system there is no cold water tank – instead a sealed hot water cylinder is fed directly by the cold water mains.
-An unvented cylinder is kept under pressure from incoming water supply and is heated by either immersion heaters (a direct model) or by a heat source located outside the vessel such as a boiler or wet solar system (an indirect model).
+In an unvented system, there is no cold-water tank instead a sealed hot water cylinder is fed directly by the cold water mains.
+An unvented cylinder is kept under pressure from an incoming water supply and is heated by either immersion heaters (a direct model) or by a heat source located outside the vessel such as a boiler or wet solar system (an indirect model).

 Unvented cylinders are designed to withstand considerable internal forces and are extremely safe to use when fitted with all the correct pressure equipment.
 They are usually made from stainless steel due to the high tensile strength that can be achieved from a fairly thin sheet.

 Unvented cylinders free up valuable space in your property and tend to provide stronger water pressure than an open vented system.
 This is because unvented cylinders are directly supplied by the mains, but of course this depends on the strength of the mains in the first place.

 Unvented hot water cylinders are also perfect space-saving options for the modern home.
 An unvented hot water cylinder doesn't require a feeder tank in the loft and frees up valuable space in your property.
 Unlike vented cylinders, the unvented cylinder doesn't rely on gravity to function, so it can be installed almost anywhere in your home!
 This makes it easier to store in a place more suitable for you.

 Other advantages of installing an unvented system include reduced noise in the system.
 This is due to the fact that there is no cold water filling up the water storage cistern.
 The unvented system is completely sealed too, so the water is not at risk of contamination and you don't have to worry about the water tank freezing throughout winter.